 Have you ever stayed in a homestay?
 What has been your experience?
 Would you like to stay in one again?

-P.S.-This article belongs to Le Monde-A Poetic Travail.
-If you are viewing this on a website instead of your RSS feed reader, then that website is guilty of stealing my content.
-Kindly do me a favour.
-Please visit my site and help me taking action by letting me know against this theft.
+P.S.-This article belongs to Le Monde-The Poetic Travels.
+If you are viewing this on a website instead of your RSS feed reader, then that website is guilty of stealing our content.
+Kindly do us a favour.
+Please visit my site and help us taking action by letting us know against this theft.
 Thank you.